alicezwatson/bias-in-ai-art/README.md

 1. Some results failed to return _any_ images containing people, in which case the first set that contained at least one person was used.
 Sometimes this resulted in fewer than 4 images being returned.
 2. The term "abuse" is filtered by MidJourney, though "victim" is not.
+3. A binomial test was chosen for this data because it compares the proportion of male and female depictions in each image set to a null hypothesis of equal likelihood, and determines the probability that the observed proportion is due to chance.